widVE/UniCAVE/README.md

-# UniCAVE Plugin version 1.4
+# UniCAVE Plugin version 2.0
 Ross Tredinnick, Brady Boettcher, Sam Solovy, Simon Smith, Benny Wysong-Grass, Kevin Ponto 2/4/2019

 A Unity3D Plugin for Non-Head Mounted Virtual Reality Display Systems

-# Contents

 The Uni-CAVE Plugin is a solution for running Unity within immersive projection VR display systems.

-See the documentation in the root folder of the repository for installation of the plugin.

-The plugin has been tested on Unity versions 5.4.0f3 and 5.5.0f3
+# Setup and Documentation

+For installation info, see the [Web Documentation for 2018 / 2019 Installation](https://unicave.discovery.wisc.edu/2018-documentation/).

+For detailed script info, see the [Web Documentation for 2018 / 2019 Scripts](https://unicave.discovery.wisc.edu/unicave-2018-scripts-documentation/).

+For a basic example, see the [Web Documentation for 2018 / 2019 Basic Custom Setup](https://unicave.discovery.wisc.edu/unicave-2018-scripts-documentation/#BasicCustomSetup), or look at the sample prefabs in each Unity project (UniCAVE2017, UniCAVE2018, UniCAVE2019).

+# Status and Update History

+For Unity 2018.X and Unity 2019.X, the UniCAVE 2018 and UniCAVE 2019 projects represent the up-to-date version 2.0 of UniCAVE.
+A legacy version of UniCAVE, versions 1.X, is available for Unity 2017.X and 5.X, respectively.
+Documentation is available for all version of UniCAVE at https://unicave.discovery.wisc.edu/.

 We are currently taking requests for developing custom prefabs meant to work with your immersive projection setup, or feel free to try yourself by taking a look at the examples within the "ExampleScenes" folder and following the guide in this documentation or on the website.

+12/2/2019 - Minor changes listed below:
+* PhysicalDisplayManager added resolution field which affects script generation

 7/19/2019 - Minor changes listed below:
 * PhysicalDisplayManager now logs viewport changes to child PhysicalDisplays